2025 India–Pakistan conflict

 The entire 2025 India–Pakistan crisis was termed "Marka-i-Haq" ("The Battle of Truth") by the Pakistan military.) in which it said it had targeted several Indian military bases, including Udhampur air base, Pathankot air base and Adampur air base.

 After the four-day military conflict, both India and Pakistan announced that a ceasefire had been agreed after a hotline communication between their DGMOs (Directors General of Military Operations) on 10 May 2025.
-US Vice President JD Vance and Secretary of State Marco Rubio held extensive correspondence with both Indian and Pakistani officials during the negotiations.
+US vice president JD Vance and Secretary of State Marco Rubio held extensive correspondence with both Indian and Pakistani officials during the negotiations.
 The ceasefire has been holding, with resumed commercial flights and normalcy reported from both countries.
+Flight restrictions by both countries on each others aircraft has continued for over a year.

 Background

 The Kashmir conflict, ongoing since 1947, has fuelled multiple wars and skirmishes between India and Pakistan over the disputed region.

 On 22 April 2025, a terrorist attack by five armed terrorists near Pahalgam in Indian-administered Jammu and Kashmir killed 26 civilians, mostly Hindu tourists.
 The Resistance Front, a militant faction of the Pakistan-based, UN-designated terrorist group Lashkar-e-Taiba, operating in Indian-administered Kashmir, initially claimed responsibility for the attack, but later denied responsibility, saying that the earlier claim was the result of a coordinated hacking, and attributed the breach to Indian authorities.
 Pakistan alleged that the Pahalgam attack was a "false flag operation" orchestrated by India.

 India announced a series of retaliatory measures against Pakistan, including the suspension of the Indus Waters Treaty, prompting responsive measures and leading to a diplomatic crisis and border skirmishes.
-India and Pakistan also closed their airspaces for each other's airlines.

-According to AirForces Monthly, on 29 April, four Indian Air Force (IAF) Rafale aircraft departed from Ambala Air Force Station on a mission to bomb terrorist targets in the north but aborted and diverted to Srinagar Air Force Station due to an electronic warfare jamming claimed by PAF.
+According to military aviation magazine AirForces Monthly, on 29 April, four Indian Air Force (IAF) Rafale aircraft departed from Ambala Air Force Station on a mission to bomb terrorist targets in the north but aborted and diverted to Srinagar Air Force Station due to an electronic warfare jamming claimed by PAF.
 As described by the magazine, following this failed attack, and before 6 May, the IAF redeployed up to 20 Rafale aircraft from Hasimara Air Force Station (home of No. 101 Squadron IAF in the Eastern Command) to Gwalior, Ambala, Srinagar, and Nal Air Force Station in Rajasthan.
 Several S-400 missile system surface-to-air missile batteries were also repositioned to Adampur, Bhuj, and Bikaner.
 During late April and early May, the IAF mobilised around 400 aircraft, with its transport fleet conducting more than 500 sorties.
 On 30 April, Pakistan said that a military strike by India was imminent.

+In response to India's actions, Pakistan closed its airspace to all Indian carriers (eg. Air India, Indigo, etc.) and suspended trade, considering their suspension of the Indus water treaty as an "act of war".